By month: January 2019

 Qualified opportunity funds are a new tax-planning strategy created by the Tax Cuts and Jobs Act tax reform.
 The new funds have the ability to defer current-year capital gains, eliminate some of them later, and then on the new investment make capital gains tax-free.
 To put the benefits in place, you need to navigate some new rules and time frames.

-Your new 2019 desktop reference containing the 2019 capital gains and federal income tax rates for individuals, corporations, and estates and trusts, plus other desirable quick references you want at your fingertips, is now available with the download link in this article.
+Your new (enhanced on May 16, 2019) 2019 desktop reference containing the 2019 capital gains and federal income tax rates for individuals, corporations, and estates and trusts, plus other desirable quick references you want at your fingertips, is now available with the download link in this article.

 The Tax Cuts and Jobs Act (TCJA) tax reform crushed a big chunk of business entertainment tax deductions.
 Fortunately, your business entertainment facility escaped the mayhem and continues as a 100 percent tax-deductible facility.
 If you want such a business facility, make sure to review the rules in this article.